justinasaservice/justinasaservice.github.io/_posts/2024-02-10-this-should-be-your-next-system76-laptop.md

 ---
-title: "This should be your next System76 laptop"
+title: This should be your next System76 laptop
 categories:
-  - Oped
+  - Journal
 tags:
   - System76
   - Linux